 Figure 2b.
-Monthly average freshwater flow into Chesapeake Bay (Section C) during 2015, including the long-term monthly average.
+Monthly average freshwater flow into Chesapeake Bay (Section C) during 2016, including the long-term monthly average.

 Monthly surface salinities, as seen in the following two examples, reflect the influence of streamflow to varying degrees depending on location.
-As a consequence of the low freshwater flows, salinities were generally higher than average (CBP Data Hub).
-At CB4.2C, a mid-bay station off the mouth of the Choptank River, salinities over the year varied by as much as 8.3 ppt (Figure 4c).
-Salinities were above average into April, then plunged in May after high April flows.
-They remained below average in July and August following a strong freshwater pulse in July, then climbed upward again, peaking at 17 ppt in November.
-One important point is the salinities were above 12 ppt for nine months, five of which had salinities over 15 ppt, which are critical minimum values for the spread and virulence of MSX disease.
-On average, the highest salinity for this station is 15 ppt in October.
+As a consequence of the low freshwater flows, salinities were generally higher than average (Chesapeake Bay Program Data Hub).
+At CB4.2C, a midbay station off the mouth of the Choptank River, salinities over the year varied by as much as 8.2 ppt (Figure 2c).
+Salinities were near average until March, then plunged after the high February flows.
+They almost immediately bounced back up by over 4 ppt in April and remained above average through October (the last month data are available), when they peaked at 17.5 ppt.
+Over the 10-month period the average salinity was 13.5 ppt, compared with the long-term monthly average of 11.9 ppt for those months.
+One important point is the salinities were above 12 ppt for nine of the ten months, two of which had salinities over 15 ppt, which are critical minimum values for the spread and virulence of MSX disease.
+In the long term, the highest average salinity for this station is 15 ppt in October.

-2015 Surface Salinity at CB4.2C - Mid-Bay
+2016 Surface Salinity at CB4.2C - Mid-Bay